dafny-lang/dafny/docs/OnlineTutorial/ValueTypes.md

 Both of these assertions are correct because the multiset of a sequence considers each element seperately, whereas a set only has at most one of each element.
 Dafny lets you write `{1,1}`, but this is the same as `{1}`, because duplicates are ignored.
-Thus when making a multiset from a set, each element in the multiset will have duplicity exactly one.
+Thus when making a multiset from a set, each element in the multiset will have multiplicity exactly one.
 Making multisets from sequences is particularly useful, as when combined with the slice of an array, allows you to talk about the set of elements in an array (as in `multiset(a[..])`), which is very helpful in verifying sorting algorithms and some data structures.